Iztapalapa: Aztec Empire

+Colonial period

-By the time the Spanish arrived, Culhuacán was no longer an important city; rather it had been eclipsed by Iztapalapa as one of the Aztec royal town, chosen as such due to its defensive position.
+By the time the Spanish arrived, Culhuacán was no longer an important city; rather it had been eclipsed by Iztapalapa as one of the Aztec royal towns, chosen as such due to its defensive position.
 At that time, the area has about 10,000 inhabitants dedicated to chinampa agriculture and the raising of fish and birds.
 A causeway linking Iztapalapa and Tenochtitlan was one of the most important roads in the area.
 The construction of this causeway began in 1429 under Itzcoatl, using labor from peoples from the south of the valley such as the Xochimilcas.
 It consisted of artificial land built up from the shallow lake bottom, rising about a meter and a half over the lake's surface and extending for about 8 km.
 It was wide enough for horses to cross in pairs.
 The causeway was divided by a fort called Xoloc, made of stone with towers, merlons and gates to control entrance and exit.
 This causeway also had a branch leading to Coyoacán.
 Its ruler was Cuitláhuac, born in 1476 as younger brother of Moctezuma Ilhuicamina and son of Axayacatl.
 Cuitláhuac received the Spanish in Iztapalapa before they went onto Tenochtitlan.
 They met in a garden which most Aztec lords had as a refuge and to demonstrate culture.
 In the center of the garden was a large palace made of sandstone and fine woods such as cedar.

 In 1519, the Spanish took Moctezuma, Cacamatzin (ruler of Texcoco), Cuitlahuac and other nobles as prisoners.
 Cortés was then forced to return to Veracruz to face Spanish authorities, leaving Pedro de Alvarado in charge.
 Alvarado had hundreds of Aztec nobles killed.
 After Cortés returned, he liberated Cuitláhuac in exchange for supplies, allowing the lord to organize an army against the Spanish.
 Cuitlahuac succeeded Moctezuma as Aztec emperor and forced the Spanish to flee during the Noche Triste.
 However, Cuitlahuac was ruler only somewhere between 40 and 80 days according to various records.
 He spent that time repairing the city of Tenochtitlan as the Spanish regrouped in Tlaxcala.
 Cuitlahuac died of smallpox in December 1520, with Cuauhtémoc succeeding him.

 After the Spanish and their allies regrouped in Tlaxcala, Cortés decided to attack Iztapalapa before besieging the Aztec capital of Tenochtitlan, in part to secure supplies.
 The city of Iztapalapa had about 10,000 people with about two-thirds of its structures built over water.
 Eight thousand Aztecs defended the city on land and on water.
 Cortés and his indigenous allied burned, massacred and destroyed the city completely, killing 6,000 of the city's residents.
 But after the battle, when the Spanish let down their guard, Iztapalapa opened water channels to flood the city and drown the invaders.
 Most of the Spanish survived, but many of their Indian allies did not and were drowned.
 The Spanish lost all of their gunpowder.